protoEvangelion/portfolio/src/pages/docs/JavaScript/objectOriented.md

 2. If not is the function called by `call()` or `apply()`? (bind uses apply)
 3. If not was the function called with a context object?
 4. If not default to the global object (except in strict mode)

+#### Quiz

+1. How do you “borrow” a function and implicitly set this?
+2. How do you explicitly set this for the function call?
+3. How can you lock a specific this to a function?
+Why do that?
+Why not?
+4. How do you create a new this for the function call?

 </article>